grassroot-software/grassroot_curriculum/foundations/installations/installations.md

 <summary class="dropDown-header">ChromeOS/ChromeOS Flex
 </summary>

 With the recent addition of being able to run a Linux terminal, the ChromeOS platform has been opened up to the ability to install native Linux applications.
-If you wish to use your Chromebook to complete The Odin Project, you will need to ensure you meet a couple requirements:
+If you wish to use your Chromebook to complete The Grassroot Project, you will need to ensure you meet a couple requirements:

 1. You have a supported Chromebook:
     -   [Official Chromebooks](https://www.chromium.org/chromium-os/chrome-os-systems-supporting-linux)